Setting up a powered-speaker PA system

 Tweaking the sound during the show

 Once you’re satisfied with the room and monitor mixes, you’re ready for the performance.
-However, once the room fills up with people, the acoustics can change dramatically.
-You might need to make last-minute, minor adjustments before you start the show.
+However, if the room fills up with people, the acoustics will change dramatically.
+You might need to make last-minute, minor adjustments during the first song.

-If feedback happens during the show, quickly lower the master faders or monitor sends.
-Turn down unused mics.
+If feedback happens during the show, quickly lower the monitor output fader.
+Tip: Turn down unused mics.

 The most important part